farhanh/BaseAndroidArchitecture/README.md

 * Live Data
 * Room

+### 3.2.1.1 MVI Pattern with Kotlin Flow

+There is a little bit change in approach how UI communicates with the ViewModel, instead directly calling its methods or properties, there are States and Events which makes the code more readable and structured.
+Please checkout MVI demonstration in my branch [MVI_Kotlin_Flow](https://github.com/farhanh/BaseAndroidArchitecture/tree/MVI_Kotlin_Flow) of this repository

 ### 3.2.2 Folder Structure

 View related classes should be organized as a packe-per-feature.
 This means, all the